Encrypted Email Is Still a Pain in 2017

 I feel like the idiom should be "I DuckDuckWent" instead.

 Security requires personal attention.
-(Score:2)
+(Score:5, Insightful)

 Try talking your non-techie friends into a Linux desktop.
-Even after you show them that the "Start button" is right where they expect it to be, and that the email and browser clients work just like they're used to and that they can do wha
+Even after you show them that the "Start button" is right where they expect it to be, and that the email and browser clients work just like they're used to and that they can do what they've been doing as easily as they've been doing it, there will be concerns.
+It all falls apart when they say "Can I buy a disk and install my own software?" and you say "No, but here's an easier way to install software from a vast repository of packages", they're done.
+They don't even ask what's available or how it works, their eyes glaze over and they hold up a CD-ROM of Cute Kitteh Pics and proclaim that they can't live without that version of that software - and it has to look exactly like they expect it to look.
+Anything else might require their direct attention.

+Now, back on subject - you say "encrypt your email".
+They say, "okay, how?".
+You install and configure it for them, you make sure they only have to click one button to encrypt any given email.
+They say "Cool!
+And my grandma will be able to read this, right?"

+You start explaining how this will work.
+Their eyes glaze over and they say they'd like to encrypt emails to their friends when they discuss their legal but oh-so-risqué lives, but if they can't email grandma it won't work.
+It's too late to tell them they got it wrong because their eyes have already got that hundred yard stare thing going on.
+You made somebody think about something and rather than believe they can understand it, they take the easier path of not even trying.

 PGP has pretty much been abandoned (Score:2)